The short version

 For fifteen years, I worked as a freelance translator and interpreter, trilingual in French, English, and Spanish.
 I translated technical manuals, legal contracts, medical documents, and engineering specifications.
 Translation is not, as most people assume, about converting words from one language to another.
 It is about understanding what someone means in one conceptual framework and reconstructing that meaning faithfully in a completely different one.
 It teaches you to think in systems, to notice what is implicit, and to respect the gap between intention and expression.

 When large language models began transforming the translation industry, I could see the trajectory clearly.
-Rather than competing with tools that would only get better, I chose to pivot toward a field where physical presence, hardware understanding, and human judgment cannot be automated away: industrial cybersecurity.
+Rather than competing with tools that would only get better, I chose to pivot toward a field where physical presence, hardware understanding, and human judgment cannot be automated away: industrial cybersecurity was my first instinct.
+But following that thread honestly led me somewhere more interesting.

 What I’m building toward